Common Questions About Sugars

 What are the health risks of consuming sugars?

 Consuming large amounts of added sugars has been linked to several health risks, including obesity, type 2 diabetes, heart disease, and tooth decay.
-It can also lead to spikes in blood sugar levels, causing energy crashes and hunger pangs.

-Can Sugars be harmful?
+Can sugars be harmful?

 Sugars Daily Requirement Calculator